Marlins vs. Tigers Player Props Betting Odds

 Arraez Stats

-- Arraez has picked up at least one hit in two straight games.
-In his last five games he is batting .500 with four doubles, a triple, a walk and five RBI.
+- Arraez will look for his fourth straight game with a hit in this matchup.
+During his last five outings he is batting .500 with three doubles, a walk and four RBI.

 Arraez Recent Games